Conal2023/LaoisArchClub/README.md

 ## Unsolved bugs

 - I am getting a warning regarding my Google Fonts Imports advising me the "Import statements do not load in parrallel".
 Even though I am getting this warning the fonts are still working on the website.
 Upon investgation through chats with fellow students on Slack it seems a few students are also having this problem with no one able to find a solution.
 This will need to be investigated at a later stage.

+# Validator Testing

+- HTML
+    - No errors were returned when passing through the official W3C validator

+- CSS
+    - The only errors found when passing through the offical Jigsaw validator were connected to the Google Fonts